gmcln-rct/writeword/README.md

-# The Write Word Thesaurus Tool
+# The Write Word - Thesaurus Tool for Writers

 The project helps users word inspirations for your writing project with synonyms, antonyms, rhymes, related words and more.
 Developed by Glenn McClanan using the Datamuse API.